 Castle: —enjoying this?
 I'll let you know in a minute.

-Doorstop Baby: In the start of "The Good, the Bad, and the Baby", a wounded man bursts into a cathedral and hands the priest a baby, as his last act before dying.
-The baby was an abductee, being held while his mother, a lottery presenter, helped rig a big-number jackpot drawing.
+- Doorstop Baby: In the start of "The Good, the Bad, and the Baby", a wounded man bursts into a cathedral and hands the priest a baby, as his last act before dying.
+The baby was an abductee, being held hostage while his mother, a lottery presenter, was forced to help rig a big-number jackpot drawing.
 This guy (not his father) was able to save him, but it took the rest of the episode to free the kid's actual father.